-

 How long is a consultation?

 CAVA volunteers must offer a preliminary one-hour consultation with a client.
-Some consultations do not take as long as that.
+Some consultations do not take the full hour.

 -